Goosetaculous/bamazon/README.md

 # bamazon

 Amazon-like storefront with NODEJS and MySQL.
-User can pretend as a custom, manager and supervisor by running js file
+User can pretend as a custom, manager and supervisor by running js file.
+MySql is hosted at a hostgator server.
+Feel free to clone and run the app.
+See usage below.
+Video is included

 ## Installation